 - The Miller's Tomb was built by John Olliver 27 years before his death in 1793.
 An eccentric character who was outwardly a prosperous miller, Olliver was rumoured to be the leader of a local smuggling gang, using the tomb to store contraband.

-- Highdown Hotel was previously the Stern's home, Highdown Towers.
+- The Highdown was previously the Stern's home, Highdown Towers.
 The mansion and gardens were bequeathed to the Borough of Worthing after Lady Stern's death in 1972.
-Various unsuccessful ventures were tried at the venue (including a notorious nightclub) before it became a hotel.
+Since then it has been a multi-room nightclub (Sterns), the Highdown Hotel and is now a pub.

 - Ecclesden Mill (or Highdown New Mill) was a brick tower-mill built in 1826, taking over from John Olliver's Highdown Mill.
 It ceased working in 1872 and lost its sails in a storm in 1880.
 It was converted into a house in the 1970s and has since been further restored, with a lead cap added.